audreypar/audreypar/README.md

 ### **Welcome to my profile!**

-I'm Audrey, a self thought data analyst with a background in social sciences.
+I'm Audrey, a data analyst with a background in social sciences.
 I'll be posting my projects here for all to see!